Derbyshire

 Derbyshire (/ˈdɑːrbiʃɪər, -ʃər/ DAR-bee-sheer-,_--shər) is a ceremonial county in the East Midlands of England.
-It borders Greater Manchester, West Yorkshire, and South Yorkshire to the north, Nottinghamshire to the east, Leicestershire to the south-east, Staffordshire to the south and west, and Cheshire to the west.
+It borders Greater Manchester to the north-west, West Yorkshire to the north, South Yorkshire to the north and north-east, Nottinghamshire to the east, Leicestershire to the south-east, Staffordshire to the south and west, and Cheshire to the west.
 The city of Derby is the largest settlement.